RUTGERS BIOMEDICAL AND HEALTH SCIENCES OF NEW JERSEY

 Basic and Translational Biomedical Research

-Rutgers Biomedical and Health Sciences (RBHS), Center for Cell Signaling, and Rutgers New Jersey Medical School (NJMS) are jointly recruiting multiple junior to mid-level tenure-track faculty in all aspects of biology, including cancer and cancer immunology, stem cell biology, neuroscience, aging, radiation effects, and metabolic and degenerative diseases that could complement and expand growing programs in basic and translational research.
+Rutgers Biomedical and Health Sciences (RBHS), Center for Cell Signaling, and Rutgers New Jersey Medical School (NJMS) are jointly recruiting multiple junior to mid-level tenure-track faculty in all aspects of biology, including cancer and cancer immunology, stem cell biology including neural stem cell biology, aging, radiation effects, and metabolic and degenerative diseases that could complement and expand growing programs in basic and translational research.
 Recruited faculty will be expected to establish an innovative, independent, and collaborative research program addressing significant and fundamental questions.
-NJMS areas of excellence include; brain injury and stroke, oncology, cardiovascular biology, immunology and infectious disease, neuroscience, and stem cells and regeneration.
+NJMS areas of excellence include; oncology, cardiovascular biology, immunology and infectious disease, neuroscience, including neurodegeneration and brain injury, and stem cells and regeneration.
 Interdisciplinary and translational approaches that establish collaborations with the Center for Immunity and Inflammation (CII), the CINJ consortium faculty, as well as faculty on the Newark and New Brunswick campuses are encouraged.

-Qualified candidates must have a doctoral degree (MD, PhD, MD/PhD, or equivalent), outstanding academic credentials, and have completed postdoctoral training.
-In addition, applicants must have demonstrated ability to obtain extramural funding for translational research.
+Qualified candidates must have a doctoral degree (MD, PhD, MD/PhD, or equivalent), outstanding academic credentials, and have completed competitive postdoctoral training with a strong publication history.
+In addition, applicants must have demonstrated potential to obtain extramural funding for basic or translational research.
 Rank will be commensurate with experience.
 Women and minorities are encouraged to apply.
 The recently announced extension of the Rutgers Faculty Diversity Hiring Initiative highlights Rutgers financial commitment to attracting and retaining a world-class faculty that embodies our dedication to diversity and inclusion.